maikszusevics/IT-Security-Support-Bootcamp/Networking/OSI-model.md

 - **Responsibilities**:
   - Determines best path for data
   - Delivers packets across multiple networks
+	  - an IP packet represents data when it is transferred at the Network Layer of the OSI Model.
+	  - It takes the Ethernet Frame and adds logical addressing using IP so the data can be transported between networks.
 - **Examples**: IP addresses, routers, Internet Protocol (IP).

 ## Layer 4 - Transport